DavidF-22/ICS3909-FYP/README.md

 # Development of Machine Learning Methods for microRNA target site classification

 ## Project Overview
-miRBind is a deep learning-based project focused on predicting microRNA (miRNA) target site binding.
+This final year project (FYP) is a deep learning-based project focused on predicting microRNA (miRNA) target site binding.
 The project explores different neural network architectures to enhance the accuracy of miRNA-mRNA interaction predictions.
 This work is part of ongoing research in bioinformatics, specifically in the area of post-transcriptional gene regulation.

 ## Models Implemented
 The repository contains the following models for miRNA target site classification: